KristofferC/TimerOutputs.jl/README.md

  ---------------------------------
 ```

-The percentages showed are now relative to that "root".
+The percentages shown are now relative to that "root".

 ## Querying data

 The (unexported) functions `ncalls`, `time`, `allocated` give the accumulated data for a section.
-The returned time has units in nano seconds and allocations in bytes.
+The returned time has units in nanoseconds and allocations in bytes.
 For example (using the `to` object from above):

 ```julia